wconrad265/TVSPOT/readme.md

 3. Open a terminal and navigate to the extracted project directory using the `cd` command.
 4. Run `npm install` to install the necessary dependencies.
 5. Follow the steps below in `Database Setup` to create the database for the forum.
 You will have option to create a database with sample data.
 6. To run the application, use the `npm start` command.
-This will start the server and the application will be accessible by default at `http://localhost:3000`.
+This will start the server and the application will be accessible by default at `http://localhost:3000`, if running it on your own local machine.

 ### Database Setup